mumuki/cspec/README.md

 ```

-  Describe the example
+  Hello world
-    ✔ true should be equal true
+    ✔ true should be true
-    ✔ true shouldn't be equal to false
+    ✔ true shouldn't be false
     1) this test will fail because 10 is not equal to 11
     • this test will fail because "Hello" is not "Bye"

   Summary

-    1) Describe the example - this test will fail because 10 is not equal to 11
+    1) Hello world - this test will fail because 10 is not equal to 11
       - Expected <11> but was <10> [./cspecExample.c:18]

   2 success